CPSC-1517/Take-Home-Exercises-May-2024/Exercise1/README.md

 - Exceptions must have meaningful error messages with keywords (ex: positive, minimum).
 - Use `ArgumentException()` for parameter value errors.
 - Error messages must include details about the limits for acceptable values.
-- Numerics must always be positive and non-zero numbers.
-Numerics are to be in whole number increments (eg: 254).
 - All string information must contain text unless explicitly stated as optional.
 Null, empty, and plain white-space text is not allowed.
 Sanitize your strings by trimming the leading and trailing whitespace.